1963 Delaware Fightin' Blue Hens football team

-Delaware halfback Mike Brown was selected by the AP as a first-team player on its 1963 All East team as well as its 1963 Little All-American football team.
+Delaware halfback Mike Brown was selected by the AP as a first-team player on its 1963 All East team as well as its 1963 Little All-America college football team.
 Brown led the team and the MAC with 78 points scored (48 in MAC games) and 838 rushing yards (434 in MAC games).
 Due to the cancellation of the Bucknell game, Brown fell 36 yards short of the school's single-season rushing record.

 Paul Chesmore was Delaware's team captain.
 Other key players included quarterback Chuck Zolak.

-On October 5, 1963, the Hens established a Middle Atlantic Conference record with 505 yards of total offense.
+On October 5, 1963, the Hens established a MAC record with 505 yards of total offense.
 They eclipsed that record one week later with 596 yards against Lafayette.

 The team played its home games at Delaware Stadium in Newark, Delaware.